Frequently Asked Questions

 Financial Considerations: Conducting an audit helps assess the vessel's value for money.
 It allows you to evaluate the vessel's condition, maintenance history, and market competitiveness in terms of charter rates, fuel consumption, and operational costs.

-This information helps you negotiate favorable charter terms and ensures you are making a sound financial decision.
 Risk Mitigation: An audit assists in mitigating risks associated with chartering a vessel.
 It helps identify potential areas of concern, such as equipment malfunctions, inadequate safety procedures, or crew training deficiencies.

 Addressing these issues proactively minimizes the risk of accidents, cargo damage, delays, or legal disputes during the charter.